DS-100/debugging-guide/projA2/projA2.md

 Potential causes for this error:

 * Your preprocessing for `X` is different for training and testing.
 Double-check your code in `feature_engine_final`!
 Besides removing any references to `'Sale Price'` and code that would remove rows from the test set, your preprocessing should be the same.
 * Some one-hot-encoded categories are present in training but not in testing (or vice versa).
-For example, let's say that the feature "Data 100" has categories "A", "B", "C", and "D".
+For example, let's say that the feature `"Data100"` has categories "A", "B", "C", and "D".
 If "A", "B", and "C" are present in the training data, but "B", "C", and "D" are present in the testing data, you will get this error:

     ```
     The feature names should match those that were passed during fit.
 Feature names unseen at fit time:
-    - D
+    - Data100_D
       ...

     Feature names seen at fit time, yet now missing
-    - A
+    - Data100_A
     ```

 ## Gradescope

 ### I don't have many Gradescope submissions left
 If you're almost out of Gradescope submissions, try using k-fold cross-validation to check the accuracy of your model.
 Results from cross-validation will be closer to the test set accuracy than results from the training data.
+Feel free to take a look at the [code used in Lecture 16](https://ds100.org/sp24/resources/assets/lectures/lec16/lec16.html) if you're confused on how to implement cross-validation.

 ### "Wrong number of lines ( __ instead of __ )"
 This occurs when you remove outliers when preprocessing the testing data. *Please do not remove any outliers from your test set.* You may only remove outliers in training data.